fullStackDevsGroup/CacheProxyPattern/README.md

 ### In the proxy pattern definition, we have :

-The Proxy object can then hide or change data on the hidden object, or otherwise manipulate its behavior.
-However, the Proxy must still be able to be used anywhere the hidden object is. and base on
+The Proxy object can then hide or change data on the hidden object, or otherwise manipulate its behavior, also is used to control  the creation and access of the objects.
+Proxy class is basically is an object which control the creation and access of the other object.
+Or in other words it is a representative class (which is simple  in functioning) which represents a more complex class which is created once the requirements are met.
+The client only knows about the proxy class and the main complex class stays behind the scene.

 #### There are many uses for the proxy design pattern. one of the more common types of proxy is: